Art/Re-search (T)here, 2018-2021

 Performing g(hosts), 2013-2014

-Performing g(hosts) inquired into the silencing of my First Nations Wolastoqiyik (Maliseet) ancestry through interdisciplinary art practices.
+Performing g(hosts) inquired into the silencing of the First Nations Wolastoqiyik (Maliseet) ancestry that my grandmother claimed through interdisciplinary art practices.
 I looked towards the intergenerational narratives of my grandmother, mother, and I through experimental documentary film practice, sculpture, performance, photography, installation, writing, and bookmaking and found absurdity, liminality, movements and g(hosts) amongst spaces of liminality.

 The Hollow Land, 2010